In the morning after the event, I found two messages on Hangouts, saying:

 After all, France has for many years grown to be a more and more openly racist and xenophobic country.
 They have banned the use of burqa.
 They have made themselves infamous for evicting Romani settlements.
 Their police is allowed to ID anybody at any time for no reason, which by many sources is used to systematically harass people of African appearance, so that, for as long as those people choose to still live in France, they will know that they are not wanted.
 They don't belong.
 In 2005 they had enormous youth riots, started by the death of two young immigrant boys getting killed when running from the police into a power plant, but escalated by the police throwing a tear gas canister into a Muslim praying hall for no reason.
 Other than racism.
 They don't let in refugees from across the Mediterranean.
 Oh, and of course, let's not forget the bit that the terrorists themselves stated as their reason: They've been bombing their country!
 (Part of the statement: "as long as they boast about their war against Islam in France and their strikes against Muslims in the lands of the Caliphate with their jets")

 So again, let us really try to do things right first.
 Because quite frankly, we are not, at the moment.
 France wasn't, and even Sweden isn't.
 Even in Sweden, Africans, Muslims and other minorities have a rough time.
 Our own original population the Samish still complain about racism.
-This our enormous reaction to the terrorism in Paris, less than two days after an almost as big terror attack in Beirut, which is almost as close from here as Paris, passed without a raised eye-brow, is yet another evidence of our racism.
+This our enormous reaction to the terrorism in Paris, only a day after an almost as big terror attack in Beirut, which is almost as close from here as Paris, passed without a raised eye-brow, is yet another evidence of our racism.
 And racism creates enemies.
 It takes a huge motivator to get a person to want to blow themselves up!
 But racism is also a huge motivator, a devastating burden to carry, for those subjected to it...
 And so long as we are only able to see the suffering of ourselves and our own, but disregard the suffering of those on the other side, there will be no end to wars and terrorism.
 But if we do things right from our end... who knows?

 So before you say anything more about how bad terrorism is: Take a look at yourself, and your country!
 Whatever your country does, you are responsible for it, you know.